grahamcarman/docs/astro/api/get-started.md

 ]
 ```

 Copy the value for `id` from this response.
+This is your Organization ID.

 While you could have retrieved this value manually from the Cloud UI, using the API lets you script this workflow and execute it on a regular basis.

 ## Step 2: Request more information from the API